zhullyb/monyhar/monyhar/docs/linux/profiling.md

 google-perftools code is enabled when the `use_allocator` gn variable is set to `tcmalloc` (currently the default).
-That will build the tcmalloc library, including the cpu profiling and heap profiling code into Chromium.
+That will build the tcmalloc library, including the cpu profiling and heap profiling code into Monyhar.
 In order to get stacktraces in release builds on 64 bit, you will need to build with some extra flags enabled by setting `enable_profiling = true` in args.gn

-In order to enable cpu profiling, run Chromium with the environment variable `CPUPROFILE` set to a filename.
+In order to enable cpu profiling, run Monyhar with the environment variable `CPUPROFILE` set to a filename.
 For example:

     CPUPROFILE=/tmp/cpuprofile out/Release/chrome